clburlison/clburlison.com/content/post/2014-07-28-bash-if-then-cheat-sheet.md

 ---
 categories:
   - tech
 date: 2014-07-28T00:00:00Z
-description: null
 keywords: bash, scripting, if then, statements
 modified: 2015-02-16
 aliases:
   - /blog/2014/07/28/bash-if-then-cheat-sheet/
 tags:
   - macos
   - bash
 title: Bash if then cheat sheet
 ---

 I always find myself looking for a good resource when writing if/then statements in bash scripts.
 It's hard to remember all the combinations when you simply do not use most of them frequently.
 Below is my personal cheat sheet...copied here because I was tired of having to look for a good resource.

 Examples on usage can be found in the [original article](http://tldp.org/LDP/abs/html/comparison-ops.html).

 ## integer comparison

 ```bash

 	# The following are for number values only.